markdingo/cslb/README.md

 In many cases the only action needed to take advantage of cslb is to import the package and add an SRV entry to your DNS.
 At that point, on behalf of your application, cslb automatically deals with failed servers and spreads load across serving targets according to your load-distribution rules.
-In additional, once you have cslb in place you can also run a `canary` alerting service which can notify you when clients are failing to reach their correct services.
+In addition, once you have cslb in place you can also run a `canary` alerting service which can notify you when clients are failing to reach their correct services.

 The primary goal of cslb is to make client-side load-balancing a no-brainer for your Go application.